5 Things To Know About Dietary Supplements for Eye Conditions

-Findings from the Age-Related Eye Disease Studies (AREDS and AREDS2) suggest that taking dietary supplements with antioxidant vitamins and zinc may slow the progression of age-related macular degeneration in people who have intermediate AMD, and those who have late AMD in one eye.
-Data from other studies do not support using other dietary supplements, such as Ginkgo biloba and omega-3 fatty acids for AMD.
+Findings from the Age-Related Eye Disease Studies (AREDS and AREDS2) suggest that taking dietary supplements with antioxidant vitamins and zinc may slow the progression of age-related macular degeneration (AMD) in people who have intermediate AMD and those who have late AMD in one eye.
+Ten-year follow-up data from AREDS2 show that supplements that include the carotenoids lutein and zeaxanthin are more effective and safer than those that include beta-carotene.
+Studies of Ginkgo biloba and omega-3 fatty acids have not shown these dietary supplements to be beneficial for AMD.

-Current research does not support the use of dietary supplementation with vitamins A, C, and E as glaucoma treatments.
-There is also little evidence to support using megavitamins, special diets, acupuncture, relaxation techniques, or therapeutic touch for glaucoma.
+Current research does not support dietary supplementation with vitamins A, C, and E for glaucoma or the use of cannabinoids (substances from the cannabis [marijuana] plant) for the treatment of this disease.
 Early detection and conventional treatment of glaucoma are important.

 No dietary supplements have been recommended for the treatment of cataracts.
 However, some preliminary data have linked higher intakes of riboflavin and vitamin B12 to lower rates of two types of cataracts.
 There’s also some evidence that supplementation with the carotenoids lutein and zeaxanthin may reduce progression to cataract surgery in people who don’t get much lutein and zeaxanthin from food.

 Protect your eye health by getting a comprehensive dilated eye exam.
 These eye exams can check for many eye diseases early, when they’re easiest to treat.
 Learn more about eye exams and other steps you can take to keep your eyes healthy from the National Eye Institute.